zaidcareem/tower-of-hanoi-javafx/README.md

 ##### Other :

-- Use the change no:of discs option if you want to restart the game before your complete it.
+- Use the change no:of discs option if you want to restart the game before you complete it.

 - This is a project done in IntelliJ IDEA Community Edition 2021